6

 sudo service apache2 reload

-13) We check the work of the website by the transition to http://test
+13) We check the operation of the website by going to http://test

-14) If, instead of the result of the PHP operation, the contents of the file are displayed (because the dynamic site in the PHP language),
+14) If the contents of the file are displayed instead of the result of PHP work (since the site is in PHP language),

-First, we find out which PHP modules for Apache2 are available for installation:
+First, let's find out which PHP modules for Apache2 are available for installation:

 apt-cache search libapache2-mod-php*

-Next, we decide which PHP is needed for the project.
-For example, if the TWIG Twig engine has an old version, select 7.4, otherwise 8.1
+Next, we decide what php is needed for the project.
+For example, if the Twig template engine has an old version, select 7.4, otherwise 8.1

-libapache2-mod-php8.1 - a scripting language embedded in HTML, executed on the server side (Apache 2 module)
+libapache2-mod-php8.1 - scripting language embedded in HTML, executed on the server side (Apache 2 module)

-I first install the PHP of the corresponding version and PHP for the command line.
+I first install php of the appropriate version and php for the command line.

 sudo apt-get install php8.1 php8.1-cli

-I assign php 8.1 as "main" if there are several parallel configurations and versions of php:
+I assign php 8.1 as “master” if there are several parallel configurations and php versions

 sudo update-alternatives --config php